The Next Alexa? Surfing the IP Challenges for Artificial Intelligence

 There is a procedure under the Companies Act for the dismissal of a director.
 The problem is it requires more than 50% of the shareholders to vote in favour.
-The voting threshold can be increased under the company’s articles – the starting point is to review the articles and any shareholders’ agreement.
-In many cases, we can suggest solutions to overcome this statutory voting threshold.
+The threshold can be increased within articles or a shareholders’ agreement.

-A derivative claim can be considered where the director has abused his position in some way.
-The director may have breached his duties to the company.
+A derivative claim can be considered where the board of directors have abused their position in some way.
+An individual director may have breached duties owed to the company.

 Or, the director may be negligent or dishonest.
 Situations where the director diverts company clients to another company in which he has an interest would be a fairly typical case of dishonesty.

-A shareholder can indirectly bring a claim against the director.
-The derivative action is seen as indirect because the shareholder claims on behalf of the company.
+The derivative action is seen as indirect claim against a director(s) because the shareholder claims on behalf of the company.
 The company usually seeks damages from the director, or an account of profits for any gain made.

 A shareholder can apply to court for a declaration as to facts.
 For example, a director may have removed another from office without power or consent.
 The court can confirm that the removal was void and had no effect, i.e. reinstate the removed director.

-- Splitting up the business assets by a spin off or reorganisation.
+Splitting up the business assets by a spin off, demerger, or reorganisation.